Study & Intern in Barcelona

 Apartment

-It is typical for 6 to 8 students to share apartments, which include single or double bedrooms, bathrooms, and laundry.
+For the Summer term, you will share an apartment with 6–8 other students.
+Apartments which include single or double bedrooms, bathrooms, and laundry.
 Meals are not included, but each apartment has a full kitchen.
-Roommate requests will be considered but not guaranteed.
+Roommate requests will be considered, but not guaranteed.
+Available for the Summer 2025 term.

 Excursions

-Students can also take advantage of My Global City events, a calendar of events centered around key themes that provides students a tool to help personalize their experience in Barcelona.
+You can also take advantage of My Global City events, a calendar of events centered around key themes that provides you with a tool to help personalize your experience in Barcelona.

 Flight